Nho89/bons-app-gallery/README.md

 This project is an application called BonsApp Gallery, which consists of performing the __CRUD__ method using POST (Create), GET (Read), PUT (Update) and DELETE (Delete) requests with the library React.js with Node.js.

 # 🧾 Description
-We have developed Tech Revive, a marketplace that offers high quality refurbished technology products at ## Project Configuration
+We have developed an application to manage Bonsais data, to allow the users to record the information to do this little trees.

+## Project Configuration

 1. **Clone the Repository:**

 `bash`
 * Copy code: `git clone https://github.com/Nho89/bons-app-gallery`

-* Copy code: `cd Taller_CRUD`
+* Copy code: `cd bons-app-gallery`
 To enter the repository folder.

 2. **Install Dependencies:**